mixxxdj/manual/README.md

 ### Prerequisites

+If you did not install requirements with `pip install -r requirements.txt` above then you must manually install the following dependencies:

-* Install [sphinx-intl], a utility tool that provides several features that make it easy to translate and to apply translation to Sphinx generated documents.
+* [sphinx-intl], a utility that makes it easy to translate and compile translations to Sphinx projects.
-* Install [transifex-client].
+* [transifex-client].
 Transifex allows collaborative translation via a web interface.
 The Python-based command line client makes it easy to fetch and push translations.

   Install transifex-client on Linux and Mac OS X